burntcookie90/vishnurajeevan.com/_posts/2022-11-03-self-hosting-mastodon-with-docker-compose-and-traefik.markdown

 DB_PASS=<generated password>
 DB_PORT=5432

-# Needed so that the pgsql container creates the exected roles and dbs for you
+# Needed so that the pgsql container creates the expected roles and dbs for you
 POSTGRES_DB=mastodon_production
 POSTGRES_USER=mastodon
 POSTGRES_PASSWORD=<generated password>